SOFIAshyn/DoDanceWeb/README.md

 TODO:
 1. fix active icon image
-3. fix profile img in header
+2. fix profile img in header

-1. profileUploads - diagonalize
+3. profileUploads - diagonalize
-2.
+4. fix tg and inst to be links in profile